 Being aware of the faulty BRCA gene has helped my family.
 My parents were tested for the genetic mutation, and it’s my Mum who has it and has passed it on.
 She had got to the age of 65 without getting cancer.
 She’s had her ovaries out and goes for breast screening.
 My brother and sister were tested and unfortunately they both also have the faulty gene.
 My sister has now had her ovaries out and had the same preventative breast surgery as me.

-This summer, we spoke to our children, a son aged 17 and a daughter aged 19, about the genetic BRCA risk.
+We spoke to our children, a son aged 17 and a daughter aged 19, about the genetic BRCA risk.
 They have been tested and my son doesn’t have it but my daughter does have the faulty gene.
 She has had counselling and will look at all the options at the right time.
 I was so moved and proud when she said, “Mum, I just feel lucky to know about it and be able to do something about it.”

 The impact of a faulty BRCA gene really is much greater than you first realise.
 I also have cousins who have since been tested and taken preventative action, so hopefully there are members of my family who won’t get cancer now and have to go through what I did.
 My Ashkenazi Jewish background also contributed to my risk, as 1 in 40 have the faulty BRCA1 or BRCA2 gene as opposed to 1 in 800 in the general population.

 I co-founded a group called BRCA Journey to help advise and support our local community, and it’s amazing to be able to make a difference and empower people.

 It’s so important to raise awareness of the symptoms so that more women and doctors recognise them, and it can be diagnosed at an earlier stage.
 I know how lucky I am to be here and I really try to appreciate all the little things I took for granted before.
 I want other women to have the best care and treatment too, which is why I support Ovarian Cancer Action."